aardappel/lobster/docs/source/implementation.md

 All source code and other files related to building Lobster for all platforms sit in the `dev` folder.

-Lobster can be built for 32 or 64-bit platforms.
+Lobster should be built for 64-bit platforms where possible.
+It will still also build on 32-bit Wasm & Android.
 This does not affect Lobster data type sizes, e.g. `int` and `float` types are 64-bit on all platforms.

+Lobster can be built with a JIT (on desktop platforms, convenient during development, as it can run Lobster source "instantly"), or by compiling to C++ (possible on all platforms, required on non-desktop), see below.

 ### Windows